KelllyChen/Sketch2Story/README.md

 3. Theme: Add keywords like "teaching children how to repect"
 4. Generate: Get a personalized story with GPT-4
 5. Play: Play the story with selected voice
-6. Learn: Get several vocabulary from the story with their definitions and example sentences
+6. Learn: Get several vocabulary words from the story with their definitions and example sentences

 ### Tech Stack
 #### Frontend